 Optimum quality means generating the best benefits available to the whole student body once the course has finished, promoting the successful development of their professional career.
 This issue is tested through the balanced relation between theory and practice, aiming to cover the different areas of knowledge in an integral and substantial way.

 To score the most, the Master’s programs must prove to have a balanced educational system between theoretical lessons and practical workshops.
 The specialization of programs in terms of lessons (subjects/courses) is also tested, and we recognize a balanced specialization rate as positive.

 The flexibility for students to select their subjects during the master’s program is also considered positive.

 Internationalization is a relevant issue for BAM, and we value it as positive if the program is taught in English, allowing international students to enroll in the program wherever they are from.

 Relevance: 13,2 / 100

 It is positively valued that the postgraduate program supports the career development of the participants in terms of job opportunities and networking between current students, professors, alumni, and other professionals in the field.

-Professional and/or research internships are also valued as positive because it allows students to prove their skills in architecture offices, or academic research programs.
+Professional and/or research internships are also valued as positive because they allow students to prove their skills in architecture offices, or academic research programs.

 To score here, the program must also prove the success of its Alumni after the program is finished in terms of employability.